MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

     * **Branch** &rarr; Select *main*.
     * **Repository source** &rarr; Select **Azure Container Registry**.
     * **Registry** &rarr; Select the Azure Container Registry you created earlier in the tutorial.
     * **Image** &rarr; Select the Docker image name.
-If you are following the tutorial, it's "python-container-app".
+If you're following the tutorial, it's "python-container-app".
     * **Service principal** &rarr; Leave **Create new** and let the creation process create a new service principal.

     Select **Start continuous deployment** to finish the configuration.